Marcela Kubatková

 Marcela Kubatková (born 13 January 1971) is a Czech orienteering competitor.
 She received a bronze medal in the relay event at the 1993 World Orienteering Championships in West Point, together with Petra Novotná, Maria Honzová and Jana Cieslarová.
 In the 1995 World Championships in Detmold she again received a bronze medal in relay, with the same Czech team.
-She received a bronze medal with the Czechoslovakian relay team in Mariánské Lázně 1991.
+She received a bronze medal with the Czechoslovak relay team in Mariánské Lázně 1991.